 Two PSG pearlers and a vaunted Villarreal volley - Neymar's top 10 Barcelona goals

 In four seasons at Camp Nou, Neymar scored over 100 goals for Barcelona.
-Now he's departing for PSG, we take a look back at 10 of his best.
+Now he's departed for PSG, we take a look back at 10 of his best.

-After weeks of speculation, Neymar is set to complete his world-record €222million move from Barcelona to Paris Saint-Germain.
+After weeks of speculation, Neymar finally completed his world-record €222million move from Barcelona to Paris Saint-Germain on Thursday.

-The Brazilian appears poised to leave Camp Nou after four years which yielded two LaLiga titles, three Copa del Rey trophies, a Supercopa de Espana, one Champions League and one Club World Cup.
+The Brazilian leaves Camp Nou after four years that yielded two LaLiga titles, three Copa del Rey trophies, a Supercopa de Espana, one Champions League and one Club World Cup.

 Alongside the likes of Lionel Messi, Neymar contributed 105 competitive goals to help inspire the Catalan giants to such a surfeit of silverware.